rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

 ## Bitcoin as Currency

-In practice, the Bitcoin in the Lightning network, that is, the total amount of Bitcoin in all Lightning channels, represents the circulating supply of Bitcoin as a currency, as a medium of exchange.
+In practice, all the Bitcoin in the Lightning network, that is, the total amount of Bitcoin in all Lightning channels, represents the circulating supply of Bitcoin as a currency, as a medium of exchange.

-And importantly, despite the limitations of settlement on the base-layer,
+And importantly, despite the scaling limitations of settlement on the base-layer,
  Lightning transactions
  are infinitely scalable, easily handling